 Secretary Nielsen claims on Twitter, “We do not have a policy of separating families at the border.
 Period.

 ProPublica releases an audio recording of separated children crying out for their parents, deepening public outcry over family separations.

 DHS officials prepare a response to a letter from former first ladies, who called family separation “immoral,” “disgraceful” and a “humanitarian crisis.”
 Deputy Chief of Staff Miles Taylor writes that the response “should address their concerns, show compassion, and seek to enlist their support.”

 Chad Wolf asks top DHS staff including John Mitnick, Dimple Shah, Jonathan Hoffman, Christine Ciccone, and James McCament to come up with legislative language ending family separation: “Need to get a broad outline of legislative language that we would need to see passed that would curtail the separation of families as a result of zero tolerance.
-The Hill is coming up with some bad ideas left on the own.
+The Hill is coming up with some bad ideas … .
 Let’s aim for an outline (not actual language) later this morning.”

 ICE’s Tracy Short sends Chad Wolf a Wikipedia page on the Ursula detention center, the conditions of which press reports had described as overcrowded and poor.
 Short asks, “Do you want more info from CBP?”

-Deborah Fleischaker (then CRCL deputy director of compliance) sends Cameron Quinn an email detailing the process for dealing with allegations of family separation, saying that in some cases CBP kept incomplete records.
-Despite reassurances from CBP, the Form I-213 (Record of Deportable/Inadmissible Alien) did not always contain complete information about family members.
+A CRCL compliance staffer sends Quinn an email detailing the process for dealing with allegations of family separation, saying that the office had encountered “many examples” of CBP keeping incomplete records of separated family members.

 U.S. District Judge Dana Sabraw issues a preliminary injunction requiring that the United States reunite children younger than 5 with their parents within two weeks and older children within 30 days.